semrush/intergalactic/website/docs/patterns/project-select/project-select.md

 ---
-title: Project select
+title: ProjectSelect
 ---

 @## Description

-**Project select** is a control that is placed in the project header and helps you:
+**ProjectSelect** is a module that is usually placed in the project header and helps you:

-- switch between saved projects in the tool;
+- switch between saved projects in the product;
 - create new projects;
 - see projects shared with you and customize them.

-> Layouts can be viewed in the inner [Figma project](https://www.figma.com/file/FCMvgfyKLwIdYLFD5L7vWe/Project-select).
+> See more information in the [inner Figma project](https://www.figma.com/file/EWdX1ly5KsoNu8sywYJdKk/?node-id=134%3A123098).

 @## Placement and styles

-- The project selector is placed after the tool name and a colon.
+- The ProjectSelect is placed after the product name.
-- The text size in the select is the same as the tool title — 33px (`--fs-600; --lh-600;`).
+- For the title and select label use text with 32px size (`--fs-600; --lh-600;`).
-- The color of the select is the same as that of the [links](/components/link/).
+- The dropdown has a fixed width of 280px.

 ![productHead with project select](static/project-select.png)

-> The dropdown has a fixed width of 260px.

 ![project select with max-width](static/max-width.png)

-### Paragraph margins and paddings in the dropdown
+### Margins and paddings

 ![option margins](static/option-margins.png)